 In an untitledEver After High fic, Milton Grimm offers Raven and Briar a deal: they can abandon their inherited destinies (which are both very bad, in different ways) if they take up each other's.
 They agree, but the resulting Bad Future is only slightly better than it would have been otherwise (and perpetuates the oppressive Legacy system).

 In The Bridge, Bagan gathers several Kaiju and offers them several boons if they agree to serve him.
 When Grand King Ghidorah and Legion tried to tell him to shove it, his response is to send them all to their knees in pain and threaten to kill them where they stand if they don't accept.
 Once they accept, he keeps his word and grants them their boons.
 He's still screwing them over, because he told them that they would conquer the universe under his leadership, but he's really an Omnicidal Maniac and he's just biding his time until their efforts allow him to regain his full strength.
 Once that happens, he plans to wipe out all life, including them.

 In Father Goose and the Black Knight, Xander and his Slayers sometimes offer demons and vampires a deal for information.
 The reward varies from getting a pass the next time they meet to, when they're truly desperate, picking up their tab for the next month at a given demon bar.

 Phobos later frees Tracker from his imprisonment and offers him a job hunting rebels.
-Tracker agrees, but does not actively submit to Phobos' control.
+The undead hunter agrees, but does not actively submit to Phobos' control.